annsinclair/QPE-comparisons/README.md

 # QPE-comparisons
 ## Code for downloading, cleaning, and comparing gridded QPE products

 This repository contains code for downloading 12 gridded QPE products, downloading and performing quality control on gauges from the Synoptic Data Weather API, and comparing precipitation estimates over a region as well as at the site of a specific event.
-It accompanies (_paper_)

 The organization of the respository is as follows: